Henri Déricourt: Post-war activities

 Despite his acquittal, Déricourt's reputation was destroyed and he went through a lean spell before returning to his profession as a pilot.
 In the 1950s he found employment with Aigle Azur, Air Liban, and SAGETA (Société Auxiliaire de Gérance et de d'Exploitation Transport Aeriens) before becoming involved in drug-running activities in Indochina.

 Officially employed by the government-owned airline, Air Laos, Déricourt flew a twin-engined Beech 18 (C-45) for Air Laos Commerciale, a concern that was often referred to by the name 'Air Opium'.
 The drug trade was organized by Bonaventure 'Rock' Francisci of the Corsican Mafia.
 The loads of raw opium were picked up on dirt strips in Northern Laos and transported to drop points in South Vietnam, Cambodia, and the Gulf of Thailand for onward transport to the Marseilles 'French Connection' heroin trade.

 Death

 On 21 November 1962, Déricourt took off from Vientiane, Laos for Sayaboury with a load of gold and four passengers, but the plane crashed short of the landing strip due to fuel starvation.
 There were no survivors.
 His body was never recovered.
+Although on page 278 of 'All the King's Men,' Collins London 1988, Robert Marshall says -"In February 1963, Clement arranged to ship Dericourt's 'remains' back to France, where they were buried at the little village of Vitry-aux-Loges in the Loiret."